peacheym/music-theory-visualizer/Assignment1/README.md

 I used several references to the d3 documentation while learning about how it worked for this assignment.
 While the work included as submission for this assignment is my own, some code aspects of it were inspired directly from this documentation.
 A set of links to specific pages of documentation I refered to is included below, along with the code snippets which utilized that information.

+- https://github.com/d3/d3/wiki | The official D3 documentation was used a fair amount for the completion of this assignment.

 - https://www.d3-graph-gallery.com/graph/line_basic.html | Used to learn about drawing basic graphs, the code in chart 1 is adapted from the example code provided, but the final submission reflects my own work.

 - https://www.tutorialsteacher.com/d3js/select-dom-element-using-d3js | used to learn how to select and delete svg elements by ID, found it in the notes later.